MicrosoftDocs/visualstudio-docs/docs/profiling/cpu-usage.md

 You can run the **CPU Usage** tool with or without debugging.
 In the debugger, you can turn CPU profiling on and off, and see a per-function breakdown of CPU usage.
 You can view CPU usage results when execution is paused, for example at a breakpoint.

-The following instructions show how to use the **CPU Usage** tool outside of the debugger with the Visual Studio **Performance Profiler**.
+The following instructions show how to use the **CPU Usage** tool without the debugger, using the Visual Studio **Performance Profiler**.
 The examples use a Release build on a local machine.
 Release builds provide the best view of actual app performance.
 To analyze CPU usage with Debug builds, see [Beginner's guide to performance profiling](../profiling/beginners-guide-to-performance-profiling.md).

 Usually, the local machine best replicates installed app execution.
 For Windows Phone apps, collecting data directly from the device provides the most accurate data.
 To collect data from a remote device, run the app directly on the device, not over a Remote Desktop Connection.